freezy/dmd-extensions/README.md

 a message queue.
 To get it running, do the following:

 1. Make sure you have `dmdext.exe` in your `PATH`
 2. Copy `ProPinballSlave.bat` to the Pro Pinball installation folder (usually at `%PROGRAMFILES(X86)%\Steam\SteamLibrary\steamapps\common\Pro Pinball Ultra`)
-3. Add the following command line parameters when launching `ProPinball.exe`: `m3 dProPinballSlave`
+3. Add the following command line parameters when launching `ProPinball.exe`:
+   `m3 dProPinballSlave`

 Note that this currently works only with the 64-bit version of Pro Pinball.
 32 bit binaries will be provided with a later release.
 If you want to change the options (e.g. show the virtual DMD), edit `ProPinballSlave.bat` and adopt accordingly.

 ### Visual PinMAME

-VPM recently introduced the possibility of delegating DMD rendering to an external DLL.
+VPM introduced the possibility of delegating DMD rendering to an external DLL.
 The main motivation is being able to ship a single build instead of having to release multiple binaries for multiple DMDs.

-You can enable this by copying the included `DmdDevice.dll` to the location of `VPinMAME.dll`.
-In VPM you then need to enable *Use External DMD* and then rendering should go through dmdext.

 If you are a PC monitor user or have a RGB display (PinDMDv3 or PIN2DMD), the advantage of dmdext is that Lucky1's coloring features are fully supported.
 You